LaraAEC/foodExplorer_page/README.md

 - The administrator and the user are identified through the isAdmin logic developed in the backend to be consumed.
 This logic returns a boolean value; if it's "1," it indicates an administrator, and if it's "0," it signifies a user.
 This value should already be configured directly in the database, with "1" indicating an administrator role.

 # Usage Guidelines
+- To install the project dependencies and initiate its functionality, execute the command npm i or yarn i in the terminal.
+It's important to run this command to ensure that all necessary dependencies are installed correctly.

+- The administrator and the user are identified through the isAdmin logic developed in the backend to be consumed.
+This logic returns a boolean value; if it's "1," it indicates an administrator, and if it's "0," it signifies a user.
+This value should already be configured directly in the database, with "1" indicating an administrator role.

 - Steps to Run the Project:
 1 - Clone the Repository:
 Open the terminal or command prompt and navigate to the directory where you want to clone the project.
 Then, execute the command: 'git clone <REPOSITORY_URL_TO_CLONE>'

 2 - Access the Project Directory:
 Use the 'cd' command in the integrated terminal to enter the cloned project directory.